Table of contents

 - Save the date.
 Include a countdown and an exact hour of when certain products will go on sale.

 Here are some examples from brands that we love.
-Check them out and implement a similar strategy for your Black Friday email marketing.
+Check them out to get inspiration for your Black Friday email marketing strategy.

 Sonos gives subscribers a glimpse of what deals are coming.
 They ask subscribers to make a list and explore their gift guide.
-The bold CTA button takes readers to a gift guide landing page to check out items to prepare them to buy on Black Friday.
+The bold CTA button takes readers to a gift guide landing page to check out items they can prepare to buy on Black Friday.

 Whether you’re starting your sale earlier or sticking to a more traditional timeline, give readers a heads-up about what’s coming.
 It’s a way to drum up excitement and maybe get a better turnout for your promotion.
 Frank and Oak gives readers the option to schedule their savings with calendar shortcuts.
 Include a countdown timer in your next email so your subscribers will save the date.

-When launching your Black Friday emails, it’s crucial to display urgency and excitement.
+In your Black Friday emails that officially launch your sale, it’s crucial to display urgency and excitement.
 You want customers to pay attention to your Black Friday email above all other businesses, so what you have to offer must be enticing.
-Run through these types of email for your Black Friday launch sequence:
+Run through these types of emails for your Black Friday launch sequence:

 - Free gift.
 Offer a free gift when customers spend over a certain amount.